MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 A lot of magic can be done by manipulating NPT entries, such as hiding memory, hiding hooks, isolating memory spaces, etc. Think outside of the box :)

-Here's the steps to set up an nested paging directory for identity mapping:
+Here's the steps to set up an nested page directory for identity mapping:

 1. Obtain physical memory ranges with MmGetPhysicalMemoryRanges.
 2. Allocate a page for npml4/nCR3
 3. Do a page walk into the nCR3 directory using each physical page address.
-For each nested paging level, we check the indexed NPT entry's present bit.
+For each nested page level, we check the indexed NPT entry's present bit.
 If present == 0, we use the existing table pointed to by NPT entry's PFN; otherwise, we allocate a new table for the PFN
 4. At the last level, point nPTE->PFN to the physical page address itself.
 Boom, we've created 1:1 gPA->hPA mapping for a page

 *This is basically the same concept as normal virtual->physical paging lol*